fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 D.Dark has incredibly solid mix ups and ways to force the mixup on opponents.
 You have access to the usual arsenal of quick low-hitting attacks, command Overheads (`Hard Attack` and `Knife Nightmare` crossups, jumps into jumping normals that hit overhead or otherwise doing a empty jump into a low, frametraps and tick-throws.
 His `EX-plosive` placed as a meaty forces the opponent to block as they get up, giving D.Dark free reign to enforce his mixup.

-He does have 2 command overheads, but in particular if he takes a deck with Guard Break he gets access to a unblockable that leads to full combos and even gets unblockable setups.
+He does have 2 command overheads with his `4MK` and `Hard Attack`, but in particular if he takes a deck with Guard Break he gets access to a unblockable that leads to full combos and even gets unblockable setups.

+If you take the Stealth Raptor Gougi deck and Trigger Hunting, you not only get a shorthop for instant overheads, but it'll also crossup on crouching opponents.
+This doesn't work if they're right in the corner but it's an incredibly good mixup tool.

 ### Set-Ups

 !!! quote "Hard Knockdown (From a Dark Knife for example) > EX-Plosive > Just block"
     The most basic okizeme/vortex you can pull off, if an opponent is consistently attempt to mash/reversal out as they get back up, you'll be able to block them and combo them for free either as they come back down or from getting hit by the `EX-Plosive`.
-Otherwise, if they block in turn you have enough time to react and then continue your pressure on the blocking opponent
+Otherwise, if they block in turn you have enough time to react and then continue your pressure on the blocking opponent.

 !!! quote "In the corner, 2HK > Whiff 2LP > 236LK/236MK (EX-Plosive)"
     A excellent setup which will be a meaty on both a normal getup and a Recover.
 If it connects, you can combo into `2MP`/`2MK`.
 Otherwise, you'll be +2 on crouching block or -1 on standing block.
 On a normal getup you'll also have enough time to set the bomb and block any reversals, including Allen's Rising Dragon and Blair Dame's Lightning Knee/Shoot Upper.
 The EX-Plosive will combo into Hard Attack as well, and if they block the bomb a Guard Break Hard Attack is almost guaranteed to land.
 (Credit to Labryz.)

+!!! quote "Land Dark Knife in the corner > Dash-in EX-Plosive (ideally the HP version)"

+If you land `Dark Knife` in the corner, this gives you time to be right next to the corner and place a bomb.
+This won't actually hit the opponent but be directly behind them.
+This allows you to actually make use of the explosion which reachs slightly further than the bomb's hitbox.
+If the opponent is still in the corner, this forces them to block it, and it actually allows you to combo from a `4MP`.
+A sample combo would look like 4MP > Explosion From `EX-Plosive" hits > 2MK > [Dark Wire Route](#darkwire/darkdefenderroutes).

 ### Frame-Traps